lps11735/LRPHSD/data/ReadMe.txt

 The "Instances_Alg" folder includes the instances used for algorithm evaluation.
 The "Instances_Het_Case" folder includes the instances used for heterogeneity analysis and case study.
+The "Results" folder includes the detailed results for model considering drone deployment.

 Data description
 CUST_NO : index of nodes